Postgraduate Entry Requirements

 Some postgraduate courses may have other requirements attached to their application process, including:

-You may be required to show evidence that you are aware of the cost of your Masters, and of how you plan to fund the course.
-For example, your funding might come from personal savings, a postgraduate loan, a scholarship, a charity, or even crowdfunding.
+You might be asked to show evidence that you are aware of the cost of your Masters, and of how you plan to fund the course.

 This information might be covered in your application, or in the contract you sign when you register for your course.